Commercial Loans UK - How To Work Out The Rate Per Thousand Cost of Your UK Loan

 So if you are buying a bit of equipment of £25,000 over 3 years and the monthly payment quoted to you is £850, you can actually work it back to reveal the rate per thousand used - simply take the monthly payment amount quoted £850, and divide it by the invoice value £25,000 then multiply it by 1,000.
 That should give you a figure of 34.00 - this means the rate per thousand charged is £34 in this instance.
 You can then use this information in an attempt to get the cost down further from your broker because you know the rate used.
 Other brokers many then be able to beat the rpk for you depending on the credit of your business and therefore you end up saving further money through lower interest charges.

-Have a question for Al?
-Ask or leave a comment below!
+Have a question for Al or want to leave a comment?
+Click here.